Toms42/Monarch-Connect/README.md

 </p>

 # Monarch-Connect
 A generic client for managing control and telemetry streams for embedded devices, such as mobile robots or IOT devices.
+Development is stagnant at the moment until I have some more free time for this project or someone new and dedicated comes across it.

 ## Building
 ### Continuous Integration: